andyjgao/andyjgao/content/privacy.md

 ## Disclosure Of Data

-* Disclosure for Law Enforcement.
 Under certain circumstances, we may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

 ## Security Of Data